-- The file is dome

-- The file is damaged.

-- The file system in the external memory is inconsistent.
+- The file is damaged. - The file system in the external memory is inconsistent.

 A user has exported the configuration profile and changed the XML file outside the device.
 For the other configuration profiles the device has not calculated the checksum.